 Indreland Ranch8 Month Cattle Ranching Apprenticeship in Big Timber, Montana

 Indreland Angus originated in 1977.
-That makes forty-two years in the registered Angus business.
+That makes forty-three years in the registered Angus business.
 Our production philosophy is that cows must consistently excel at converting our basic grass resource to beef.
 Our Mission is to provide genetics and services that help cattle producers attain more freedom and profitability in their business and life.

 Meet the mentors

 Indreland Ranch is holistically managed and operated to produce healthy nutrition and environment for people, livestock and wildlife.
 This is accomplished by resilience to economic and environmental factors and by providing opportunities and profit to all involved.
 It is managed and operated by a team of motivated, goal oriented and open-minded individuals that work together in a respectful manner.

 The ranch is located 13 miles north of Big Timber, MT on Hwy 191, just east of the scenic Crazy Mountains.
 The operation consists of a mixture of deeded and private leased ground, all of which is operated as if we owned it with the primary objective being to regenerate the landscape, building soil health and increasing biodiversity to complement Mother Nature’s system.
 The livestock consists of about 300 registered Angus cows with most heifer calves retained for breeding and 80+ bulls retained for our annual bull sale in early December.
 The bulls are sold at 18 months of age.

 Our ranch is run with a regenerative mindset: How can we make things grow vs. how do we kill things?
 We practice management intensive grazing with a lot of electric fencing required.
 Being forage based, our cattle run on very little hay year round.
 Our soil is the key to our success, so decisions are made with that in mind.